 In the 1960s, this part of the road was straightened.
 The old bit of road to the north is the original alignment: it used to rejoin at the Bishopsfield Road traffic lights, but the large properties around here were demolished to create the street Veryan.

-St Jude's Catholic School was built in the 1960s, as a tiny track down to Wallisdean became a full residential street.
+Fareham developed plans for three institutions in 1960: St Jude's Catholic School, the county Adult Occuptation Centre and a Technical College.
+This saw the tiny track down to Wallisdean became a full residential street.

 As befits this leafy journey, the properties here all have large gardens.
 Glen-da-Lough (became York House), Elm House, and the appropiately-named Avenue House were all built in the 1890s.
 Hollington was built slightly later.
 Most of the other properties were built in a seemingly random order around the 1940s.